ngrodzitski/qml-example-add-font/README.md

-# qml-example-add-font
+# AppWithCustomFont application project

-Demo to show how to add a custom font to QML application
+Demo to show how to add a custom font to QML application.